 Lunch and Learn: How to do guerrilla marketing on a budget

-On today's Lunch and Learn, OggaDoon founder Caroline Macdonald joined Enterprise Nation's Holly Jones to dive into the topic of guerrilla marketing.
+In this Lunch and Learn, OggaDoon founder Caroline Macdonald dives into the topic of guerrilla marketing.

 OggaDoon specialises in digital marketing and PR.
-Caroline has run a number of guerrilla marketing campaigns in the past and had plenty of advice on how Enterprise Nation's small businesses can get started.
+Caroline has run a number of guerrilla marketing campaigns in the past and has plenty of advice on how small businesses like yours can get started.

 What is guerrilla marketing?